jackleZac/CustomPlatesVerification/README.md

 # Truck Plate Recognition Backend
 This is a Flask-based backend for a truck plate recognition system designed for customs use.
-It processes truck number plates (assuming OCR is handled externally), stores truck records in a MySQL database, and searches for approximate matches using a Levenshtein Distance algorithm optimized with a BK-Tree.
+It processes truck number plates (OCR is handled externally), stores truck records in a MySQL database, and searches for approximate matches using a Levenshtein Distance algorithm optimized with a BK-Tree.
 The backend exposes RESTful APIs for a separate frontend to interact with, enabling efficient matching of plate numbers despite potential OCR errors.

 ## Features